mattymoomoo/aws-power-tuner-ui/README.md

 ```

-Once the endpoint is updated in the prod environment file, build the website so we can are ready to deploy the static files:
+Once the endpoint is updated in the prod environment file, build the website to create the static files to be used for deployment:

 ```bash
 npm run build